-Dr. Ruth O'Regan is Associate Professor, Hematology and Oncology at the Emory Winship Cancer Institute and Director of Winship's Translational Breast Cancer Research Program.
+Dr. Ruth O'Regan is Professor and Vice Chair for Educational Affairs, Hematology and Oncology at the Emory Winship Cancer Institute and Director of Winship's Translational Breast Cancer Research Program.
 Before coming to Winship, Dr. O'Regan was at Northwestern University in Chicago where she was an assistant professor of Medicine.
 While at Northwestern she worked with one of the world's leading authorities, Dr. V. Craig Jordan, studying the mechanisms of selective estrogen receptor modulator or SERM resistance.

 Dr. O'Regan is widely published in peer reviewed scientific journals, having published articles in journals, such as Lancet Oncology, the Journal of the National Cancer Institute and the Journal of the American Medical Association.
 Dr. O'Regan speaks nationally on topics related to breast cancer, including the use of hormonal and targeted therapies.
 Dr. O'Regan is a current member of the breast cancer scientific committee of the American Society of Clinical Oncology.

 A native of Dublin, Ireland, Dr. O'Regan earned her medical degree at University College in Dublin.
 She conducted a residency in Internal Medicine and a Fellowship in Oncology at the Mater Hospital, in Dublin.
 She did her U.S. residency and fellowship at Northwestern University, Chicago, and joined the faculty there in 1999.
 While at Northwestern, she won the Compassionate Care Award from the Women's Board of Northwestern Hospital and the NSABP Young Clinical Investigator Award in 2001.